-Whether that means mental health, physical health, or relationship health, something as short as 15-minutes can work wonders for the mind, body, and spirit.
-Plus, you’ll be well on your way towards the recommended 150 minutes of moderate to vigorous exercise per week.
+Whether that means mental health, physical health, or relationship health, something as short as 15 minutes can work wonders for the mind, body, and spirit, plus, you’ll be well on your way toward the recommended 150 minutes of moderate to vigorous exercise per week.

 Savour your shows

 The faster you consume a series, the less you’ll remember and the less you’ll enjoy it.
 It’s over too fast, and you’re left wanting more.
 So spread out your favourite shows over a longer period of time.

 What I am trying to say is earn your keeps.
 Before you throw on a show, get some exercise in or consider taking a break between shows.
 Go for a walk or jog, even just for ten minutes.
 Do something every day or a few times a week to earn yourself time with your clicker.
 One of the things I learned quickly was that fresh air is good for the brain.

 Most streaming services make it far too easy to watch back-to-back episodes with their auto-play feature.
 Cutting down on the amount of screen time you have in a week could be as simple as turning off the autoplay feature.

 Use commercials to your advantage

 I love watching TV.
 I love watching sports.
 It’s what I do for a living, and it’s some of the best reality TV around.
 Here’s the thing: it’s really easy to watch two full games, and six hours go by just like that.